 “Good details are dynamic; the best reps tailor their messages constantly according to their client’s reaction.
 A friendly physician makes the rep’s job easy, because the rep can use the ‘friendship’ to request favors, in the form of prescriptions.
 Physicians who view the relationship as a straightforward goods-for-prescriptions exchange are dealt with in a businesslike manner.
 Skeptical doctors who favour evidence over charm are approached respectfully, supplied with reprints from the medical literature, and wooed as teachers.
 Physicians who refuse to see reps are detailed by proxy; their staff are dined and flattered in hopes that they will act as emissaries for the rep’s messages.”

-But as New Hampshire physician Dr. Kevin Pho writes in his always-enlightening blog KevinMD, there is a type of pharmaceutical sales rep whose actions remain completely unregulated.
+But as New Hampshire physician Dr. Kevin Pho writes in his popular blog KevinMD, there is a type of pharmaceutical sales rep whose actions remain completely unregulated.